How do I make a home insurance claim?

 How can I make a successful home insurance claim?

-To increase the odds of your home insurance claim being approved you need:
+To increase the chances of your claim being a success, you need to:

-• Adequate cover.
-This means selecting the right amount of buildings insurance and contents insurance to fully protect your property and belongings
+Ensure you have adequate cover.
+This means selecting the right amount of buildings insurance and contents insurance to fully protect your property and belongings.

 House insurance claims process: step-by-step

-When the unexpected strikes, these are the steps you should take to file a claim:
+When the unexpected strikes, here’s how to make a home insurance claim:

 How long does a home insurance claim take?